-Mr. Shawn Chen; email: chen.4747@osu.edu; OH: TBA
+Ms. Meijia Shao; email: shao.390@buckeyemail.osu.edu; OH: Tuesdays 12:40 - 1:40 PM

 Course description

 An introduction to some of the commonly encountered stochastic processes, including Markov chains and population processes.
 Both discrete-time and continuous-time stochastic processes will be covered.
 Basic theory as well as applications will be discussed.
 Prerequisites: 6301, or permission of instructor.